 Once this has been done, nobody will ever be able to recover.

-The “Your personal files are encrypted” ransomware uses a AES-265 and RSA encryption method – in order to ensure that the affected user has no choice but to purchase the private key.
+These “Your personal files are encrypted” ransomware are notable due to how it encrypts the user’s files – namely, it uses AES-265 and RSA encryption method – in order to ensure that the affected user has no choice but to purchase the private key.
 The RSA public key can only be decrypted with its corresponding private key.
 Since the AES key is hidden using RSA encryption and the RSA private key is not available, decrypting the files is not feasible as of this writing.

 Because the needed private key to unlock the encrypted file is only available through the cyber criminals, victims may be tempted to purchase it and pay the exorbitant fee.
 However, doing so may encourage these bad guys to continue and even expand their operations.
 We strongly suggest that you do not send any money to these cyber criminals, and instead address to the law enforcement agency in your country to report this attack.